 MIS students often chose to intern during their summers in order to obtain career-related experience.
 Because of the program's excellent reputation, many recruiters seek MIS majors at Delaware for both public accounting firms and public/private industries upon graduation.
 Top companies come from all over the U.S. including the major cities from New York City to Washington, D.C.

-More information is available regarding internships, jobs, and career assistance programs in the accounting field.
+More information is available regarding internships, jobs, and career assistance programs in the MIS field.

 To learn more about the Management Information System (MIS) program, click here.